Letters Testamentary Vs. Letters of Administration: 5 CA Probate Differences

 • Collect and secure estate assets in preparation for administration.

-• Open an estate bank account and access investment accounts using certified Letters and an Employer Identification Number (EIN) obtained for the estate.
+• Open an estate bank account and access investment accounts using certified letters and a new EIN for the estate.

-• Sell or transfer property to satisfy debts and taxes, subject to any required court approval unless independent administration authority has been granted under the Independent Administration of Estates Act (IAEA).
+• Sell or transfer property to satisfy debts and taxes, subject to court approval unless California IAEA authority has been granted.

-• Distribute assets to beneficiaries according to the will, after payment of expenses, taxes, and allowed creditor claims, and upon court authorization where required.
+• Distribute assets to beneficiaries under the will, after payment of expenses, taxes, and allowed creditor claims.

 When Are Letters Testamentary Required?

-Limited alternatives may apply for qualifying small estates or assets that pass outside probate entirely, such as beneficiary-designated accounts and jointly held property with right of survivorship.
+Limited alternatives may apply to qualifying small estates.
+Other assets pass outside probate entirely.
+Examples include beneficiary-designated accounts and property held in joint tenancy with right of survivorship.

 Fiduciary Duties of an Executor Under Letters Testamentary